Risk Factors Dashboard

 Other Risks

-The long-term ability of the Company to pay dividends to its stockholders is based primarily upon the ability of the Bank to generate earnings and to, therefore, make capital distributions to the Company, and on the availability of cash at the holding company level in the event earnings are not sufficient to pay dividends.
+The long-term ability of the Company to pay dividends to its stockholders and repurchase shares is based primarily upon the ability of the Bank to generate sufficient earnings to make capital distributions to the Company and on the availability of cash at the holding company level in the event the Bank's earnings are not sufficient to make capital distributions to the Company.
 Under certain circumstances, capital distributions from the Bank to the Company may be subject to regulatory approvals.
 See "Item 1.
 Business – Regulation and Supervision" for additional information.

-Our risk management and compliance programs and functions may not be effective in mitigating risk and loss.13 Our risk management and compliance programs and functions may not be effective in mitigating risk and loss.
+Our risk management and compliance programs and functions may not be effective in mitigating risk and loss.

 We maintain an enterprise risk management program that is designed to identify, quantify, monitor, report, and control the risks that we face.
 These risks include: interest-rate, credit, liquidity, operations, reputation, compliance and litigation.
 We also maintain a compliance program to identify, measure, assess, and report on our adherence to applicable laws, policies and procedures.
 While we assess and improve these programs on an ongoing basis, there can be no assurance that our risk management or compliance programs, along with other related controls, will effectively mitigate all risk and limit losses in our business.
 If conditions or circumstances arise that expose flaws or gaps in our risk management or compliance programs, or if our controls do not function as designed, the performance and value of our business could be adversely affected.